ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 </IonPage>
 ```

 Well, that's a start, but let's pretty it up a bit.
 First, let's use the "floating" style labels like this: `<IonLabel position="floating">Some Label</IonLabel>`.
-Nice!

 We should also give the inputs an `id`, a `name`, and a `type`: